Courses

 - Future career perspectives;

-Scholarships: Limited number of full scholarships available for applicants from developing countries, priority given to Belgian Development Cooperation (DGD) partner countries (see list on ITM website, www.itg.be).
+Scholarships: Limited number of scholarships are available for applicants from developing countries, priority given to Belgian Development Cooperation (DGD) partner countries (see list on ITM website, www.itg.be).

-Remarks: The face-to-face part of the SCREM usually takes place end of May and June.
-Applications usually close the 1st of October of the preceding year.
+Remarks: The face-to-face part of the SCREM takes place for 4 weeks starting half of April.
+Applications usually close the 1st of July of the preceding year.

 Email Address: bbroucker@itg.be